-Your rules and regulations should be outlined as part of the application and have them agree to the rules online or have them sign and return the application document.
+Your rules and regulations should be outlined as part of the application, and have them agree to the restrictions online or sign and return the application document.

 Step 3 – Lead Application

 There should be a form online or one that the referral partner submits to you in a document format.
 The form should have as much information as you feel you need to qualify the lead.
-This will differ by business.
-You will need to capture all of the contact information about the business.
+The information will differ by business.
+You will need to capture all of the contact information about the company.

 The referral partner should know that this should not be a blind lead and should not be a shock to the prospect that you are calling, so you might ask about any prior correspondence between the two parties.

-Once they submit the lead, you should quickly determine whether you are going to accept the lead and let them know.
+Once they submit the lead, you should quickly determine whether you will accept it and let them know.
 If you accept the lead, you will need to supply the referral partner with how long the lead is valid.

 Step 4– Lead Tracking

-All leads should be tracked.
-This can be as easy as tracking them in a spreadsheet.
+All leads should be tracked in some type of system.
+This can be as easy as monitoring them in a spreadsheet.

-You also need to contact all referral partners when their leads expire as well.
+You also need to contact all referral partners when their leads expire.

 A referral program is not a complicated process or program to implement and can prove to be a very cost-effective way to generate leads and create a low-cost channel to market for a small business.
 If you have a group of trusted referral partners who provide qualified leads to you on an ongoing basis, this will help reduce some of your overall sales and marketing expenses.